hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 Welcome to the shiny new HPy blog!

 HPy has been around for a while now.
-The initial discussion started during EuroPython 2019, at the good old times when we could still go to conferences and have real-life meetings.
+The initial discussion started during EuroPython 2019, in the good old times when we could still go to conferences and have real-life meetings.
 Since then, HPy progressed **a lot** from the point of view of the actual code, but we have been a bit too silent w.r.t. communicating what we are doing to the external world and to the broader